5 Tools to Make Learning Business Korean Your Business

 With a free account, which you can sign up for on their website, you’ll have access to the audio lessons.
 A paid account opens up additional learning materials for these lessons and others, like vocabulary lists and lesson notes.

 Sometimes, a book is useful.
 It’s nice to have all the information you need in one book you can casually peruse on the plane without having to pay for WiFi.
 This is how “Essential Korean for Business Use” comes in handy.

 “Essential Korean for Business Use” aims to provide Korean students of all levels (provided you already know Hangul) with valuable expressions that they’ll need in business interactions.

 Topics covered include office machines, meetings, phone calls, customer service, negotiations and more.
 The book also aims to familiarize readers with Korean culture, so it’s a convenient way to build your language and etiquette skills simultaneously.

 Quizlet is a free website where users can submit their own study sets.
 Then, Quizlet provides great learning tools to help users study.

 Luckily for anyone learning business Korean, another user has already created a study set to help you along.

 In the study set linked above, you can look over a vocabulary list (complete with audio pronunciations), use flashcards, take quizzes and play games.
 There are a total of 43 terms, including words related to the stock market, sales and more.

 Once you’ve learned all this study set has to offer, you might also try creating your own to improve your business Korean even more.

-So if you’re looking for a fun and totally legal way to get ahead in business, check out these six productive resources for learning business Korean.
+So if you’re looking for a fun and totally legal way to get ahead in business, check out these five productive resources for learning business Korean.